Meet The Facilitators

 • Nina Pyykkönen

-Nina is by profession a Clinical Psychologist, Psychodynamic Psychotherapist and Group Psychotherapist, Clinical and Organizational Supervisor, Ecotherapist, Shamanic Practitioner and Yoga Teacher.
-She will soon graduate as an accredited Jungian Coach and a Qigong Teacher, and continues her long-term studies in Shamanism.
+Nina is by profession a Clinical Psychologist, Psychodynamic Psychotherapist and Group Psychotherapist, Jungian Coach ACC (ICF), Clinical and Organizational Supervisor, Ecotherapist, Qigong and Yoga Instructor.
+She is also a long-term student of Animism and a Shamanic Practitioner.
 She has completed Tariki Trust’s Ten Directions Ecotherapy training, and finds Tariki Trust’s integrative approach impressive and motivating.

 Nina has always lived in two worlds, and loves to integrate the scientific and the mythological.
 Bringing Evolutionary Psychology and the wonderful findings of Neuroscience into union with the Spiritual sets her on fire :) She has particular interest and experience in Depth Psychology, dreamwork and imaginative practices as well as the transition of midlife.
 She is, herself, a middle aged woman of Finnish origin, and lives in Finland with her family which consists of human people and animal people.
 Her favourite places are the forest and the lake (which are luckily not hard to find in Finland).